 - 70% of respondents named the IT department as a primary owner and decision-maker for cyber risk management, compared to 37% who cited the C-suite and 32% Risk Management.

 - 75% identified business interruption as the cyber loss scenario with the greatest potential financial impact, but fewer than 50% actually estimate financial losses – and of those, only 11% measure cyber risk exposure quantitatively.

-- One in five organisations does not currently have or plan to purchase cyber insurance, and 25% don’t know their cyber insurance status.
+- One in five organizations does not currently have or plan to purchase cyber insurance, and 25% don’t know their cyber insurance status.

 Among the key takeaways for business leaders are the need for broad stakeholder engagement, including the C-suite and board; economic modeling that quantifies cyber risk; and a holistic approach that spans prevention, mitigation, transfer, and response planning.

-Is your organisation employing best practices for managing cyber risk?
+Is your organization employing best practices for managing cyber risk?
 Benchmark your performance against our survey results.